Why you can trust Gamble USA

 Football and basketball make life easy for punters, as a point spread is a great equalizer and reasonably easy to follow.
 If you bet on the side that is a seven-point favorite, that team must win by at least eight points for you to win the wager.
 A bet on the underdog requires that team to win the game or lose by six points or less.
 If the favorite wins by exactly seven points, bets placed on either team are refunded.
 Betting on baseball requires a little math, but it is less complicated and intimidating than many realize.

-Here are the basic terms that you will need to learn before placing a bet on baseball.
+Here are the basic terms that you will need to learn before placing a bet on a baseball game.

 A moneyline bet is one of the most popular bet types when it comes to betting on baseball.
 Betting the Moneyline for a game is the simplest way to bet on sports.
 The bettor chooses a player or team to win the match.
 If the bettor backs the winning side, the sportsbook will pay the bettor an agreed fixed amount.
 It is really that simple.